About this initiative:

 - Contact Janet Jansen (AOD Parent-Family Communication Program Manager) at 734-647-7542 or firstname.lastname@example.org

-- What to Expect Freshman Year explains what's happening with your student and what parents can do
+- First-Year Expectations explains what's happening with your student and what parents can do

-- Parenting a College Student focuses on important conversations and supporting your student
+- Supporting Your College Student focuses on important conversations and supporting your student

 - Frequently Asked Questions about Alcohol Use at the University of Michigan

-- Choose to Be Safe and Legal! is a student-friendly guide to the laws, policies and ordinances involving alcohol and other drugs
+- What You Need to Know about Laws, Policies and Ordinances involving Alcohol and Other Drugs is a student-friendly guide to the laws, policies and ordinances involving alcohol and other drugs

 - Confidentiality at University Health Service